Blog

 • a custom-designed, multi-page site with online bookings, payments, a customer portal and integrations.

-Those aren't the same product, so they can't have the same price.
-Before comparing any two quotes, you need to know they cover the same scope — otherwise you're comparing a bicycle to a bakkie.
+Those aren't the same product, so they can't carry the same price.
+Before comparing any two quotes, make sure they cover the same scope — otherwise you're comparing a bicycle to a bakkie.

 What actually drives the price